Homotopies in Grothendieck fibrations: Introduction

+Also note that the equation $\cind{q}p=\cind{qp}$ holds whenever it makes sense.
+We will often use these facts without explicit mention.

+\emph{Finite product categories}.
 By a \emph{finite product category} (or \emph{f.p.\ category}), we mean a category in which there exists a terminal object, and for each pair of objects $A$,$B$, there exists a product diagram \mbox{$A\ot{}P\to{}B$}.

 A functor between f.p.\ categories is an \emph{f.p.\ functor} if it takes terminal objects to terminal objects and product diagrams to product diagrams.

 When considering an f.p.\ category $\B$, we will often assume that $\B$ admits a choice of product diagram over each pair of objects, and will fix such a choice, as well as a choice of terminal object.
 Whenever we have fixed such choices, we will -- unless stated otherwise -- denote the chosen product of $A$ and $B$ by $A\times{}B$, the chosen product projections by $A\xot{\pi_1}A\times{}B\tox{\pi_2}B$, and the chosen terminal object by $\tm_{\C}$ (or just $\tm$).